mdolab/pyoptsparse/doc/postprocessing.rst

 while the bottom grayed section contains user-selectable options.
 Here, we will focus on the user options.

-The selectable variables are contained on the lefthand side of the options panel in scrollable listboxes.
+The selectable variables are contained on the left hand side of the options panel in scrollable listboxes.
 You can select multiple items from the listboxes using the normal selection operators such as control and shift.
-If a selected variable is an array, a third listbox should appear on the righthand side of the options panel, allowing you to select specific subvariables within the single array variable.
+If a selected variable is an array, a third listbox should appear on the right hand side of the options panel, allowing you to select specific sub-variables within the single array variable.

 There are three main options when selecting how to produce the graph(s):